 Games & activities

-New school starters can learn their shapes and the days of the week with Topsy and Tim; practise playtime and numbers with Peppa Pig; and find out about colours, family trees and making friends with activities from Wise Before Five!
+Little learners can practise their shapes and the days of the week with Topsy and Tim; enjoy playtime and numbers with Peppa Pig; and find out about colours, family trees and making friends with activities from Wise Before Five!